Divine (rapper)

+Vivian Wilson Fernandes (born 2 October 1990), known professionally as Divine (stylized in all caps), is an Indian rapper and songwriter.
+He is credited as one of the pioneers of the Indian hip-hop scene and for bringing it to mainstream attention.
+His lyrics often reflect his experiences growing up in the chawls of Mumbai, focusing on themes such as street life, struggles, and aspirations.

-Vivian Wilson Fernandes (born 2 October 1990), known by his stage name Divine (stylized as DIVINE), is an Indian rapper born in Mumbai, Maharashtra.
-He started to gain popularity after the release of his song "Yeh Mera Bombay" (2013).
-He broke through with the release of his song "Mere Gully Mein" (2019) featuring the Mumbai-based rapper Naezy.
+Divine started gaining popularity after the release of his single "Yeh Mera Bombay" in 2013.
+He broke through with the release of "Mere Gully Mein" in 2015, which featured fellow Mumbai-based rapper Naezy.

 On 12 December 2020, Divine became the first Indian rapper to be featured on Spotify Times Square billboard in New York City for his album Punya Paap (2020), which had claimed the top spot on Apple Music India.
 He made his debut at the 64th Annual Grammy Awards in 2022 becoming the first Indian hip-hop star to attend the Grammys.

-He is well known to represent street life of Mumbai.
+His third studio album, Gunehgar was released in 2022, which was preceded by the hit single "Baazigar" featuring American rapper Armani White.
+Further, Divine went on to release his 4th multi track project in the form of a collaborative album with Punjabi singer Karan Aujla.

+Early life

+Vivian Wilson Fernandes was born on 2 October 1990 in Andheri, Bombay, India, to a Goan mother based in Qatar.
+He hails from a Christian family.

 Career

-Early years
+Early years and influences

-Divine started his career as an underground rapper in 2011 after discovering hip hop on a T-shirt.
-A friend of his wore a T-shirt of 50 Cent's first album Get Rich or Die Tryin' at school.
+Divine started his career as an underground rapper in 2011 after discovering hip-hop through a T-shirt of 50 Cent's first album Get Rich or Die Tryin', that a friend of his wore at school.
 The same friend gave him his first MP3 CD with hip-hop music on it which inspired him to start rapping in English.
-He was part of the hip hop crew Mumbai's Finest.
+He soon became a part of the hip hop crew Mumbai's Finest.
 He often raps about his own life experiences, such as the life of the poor people in Mumbai and his upbringing with a single mother.
-He cites American rappers such as Nas, Eminem, Big L, Tupac, 50 Cent and Rakim as his influences.
+He cites American rappers such as Nas, Eminem, Big L, Tupac, 50 Cent, and Rakim as his influences.